-On the the day of our chat, I’ll e-mail you the link to our interview, and will walk you through the process.
+On the the day of our chat, I’ll e-mail you the link to our interview, and will call you on the phone to walk you through the process.
 In the meantime, here are some recording tips for your reading pleasure:

 Please use headphones: Headphones will prevent the sound of your voice from being picked up by your microphone, which can cause echoes, feedback, etc. The headphones don’t need to be fancy, even the Apple standard earbuds you get with your iPhone will do.